Witiko/doctoral-thesis/main.md

 > > @manning2008introduction [Chapter 1]

 *Math information retrieval* differs from this definition in several aspects:
-Although math information retrieval also focuses on document retrieval, other *retrieval units* of interest include math formulae and math statements such as definitions, theorems, and proofs.
+Although math information retrieval also focuses on document retrieval (see Figure \vref{fig:math-information-retrieval}), other *retrieval units* of interest include math formulae and math statements such as definitions, theorems, and proofs.
 Furthermore, the language of mathematics is inherently more structured than natural text, which brings unique opportunities and challenges.
 Finally, whereas in today's information retrieval, users commonly express their *information needs* as queries in natural language, math information retrieval offers more variety:

 In math information retrieval, users can express information needs as queries in